College of Electrical & Mechanical Engineering: Student achievements

 The Devrim II is the first-ever hybrid car in Pakistan, designed and fabricated by students of the National University of Sciences and Technology, Pakistan (NUST), in 2010.
 In 2012, students from the Department of Mechanical Engineering recorded a 72 km/L mileage for a road-acceptable mini-car at the Eco-marathon held in Kuala Lumpur, Malaysia.

 The "Lipton Talent Hunt" contest organized by Unilever in 2013 was won by students of the Electrical Engineering department.
 In 2019, Team Pagri participated in the Agriculture Robotics Competition in China and stood second on a national level.

 In August 2019, a startup called Respond.io, with offices in 4 different countries, with the Department of Computer Engineering as the CTO, along with two other co-founders from El Salvador and Canada respectively - raised $1.8 million (USD) to fund the development and innovation of their eponymous SaaS-based business messaging platform used by more than 40,000 organizations worldwide.

-EME Alumni Association (EMEAA)

-The EME Alumni Association (EMEAA) was formally initiated in the year 2005 to provide a platform to ex-students.
-Over the years, EMEAA has become an institution of its own, based on a strong commitment by the volunteers.
-Currently, more than 2500 alumni members are registered with the association.
-The association is headed by a President and General Secretary, supported by three committees (Scholarship Evaluation, Fund Raising, and Alumni Network & Media Committee).
-EMEAA has a stable financial aid program that aims to support needy students of the college.
-There are two sessions in a year and the grants are given after a strict evaluation process.
-EMEAA arranges alumni reunions every year in the college and all the alumni and ex-faculty members are invited to the event.
-EMEAA also holds career counselling and publishes a study guide for students.

-SAE EME Chapter

-The SAE EME Chapter is a student organization run by the Department of Mechanical Engineering.
-It has held a number of engineering and technology competitions that include the boat-building competition and the popular egg-drop challenge.
-It holds workshops relating to subjects mainly from the field of mechanical engineering.